crawl/crawl/crawl-ref/docs/crawl_manual.rst

 elemental magic in particular, while their affinity for other types of magic varies among the different sub-species.

-High Elves
+Fen Elves
-  This is a tall and powerful Elven species who advance in levels slowly, requiring half again as much experience as Humans.
-They have good intelligence and dexterity, but suffer in strength.
-Compared with Humans, they have fewer HP but more magic.
-Among all races, they are best with blades and bows.
-They are not very good with necromancy or with earth or poison magic, but are highly skilled with most other forms of magic, especially Air and Charms.
+  A tall and hardened Elven species who rarely venture out of their overgrown swamps.
+They advance in levels slowly, requiring half again as much experience as Humans.
+They are intelligent and dexterous, but not as strong as other species.
+Compared with Humans, they have less health but more magic.

+  Among all species, they are unsurpassed with blades and bows.
+They are averse to necromancy, fire and ice magic, and magical devices.
+Fen Elves are self-sufficient survivors who improve their personal capabilities through magical charms and transform the battlefield through hexes and elemental magic.

 Deep Elves
-  This is an Elven species who long ago fled the overworld to live in darkness underground.
-There, they developed their mental powers, evolving a natural gift for all forms of magic (including necromancy and earth magic), and adapted physically to their new environment, becoming shorter and weaker than High Elves and losing all colouration.
+   They are descendants of magic-obsessed Fen Elves who long ago fled the swamps to live in darkness underground.
+There, they developed their mental powers, evolving a natural gift for all forms of magic (including necromancy, fire, and ice magic), and adapted physically to their new environment, becoming shorter and weaker than Fen Elves and losing all colouration.
    They are poor at hand-to-hand combat, but excellent at fighting from a distance.
-They advance in levels at the same speed as High Elves.
+They advance in levels at the same speed as Fen Elves.

 The Undead
 ========================================